josefin-werme/lava-scripts2021/README.md

 ## Package version
 #### **lava.v0.0.6**
 This directory containes the entire R package that was used to perform the analyses (including README and example data).
-The locus file used for the analyses can be found in lava.v0.0.6/support_data.
 Note that this directory only contains the package version used for the paper - to download the most recent version, go to https://github.com/josefin-werme/LAVA
+- The locus file used for the analyses can be found in lava.v0.0.6/support_data.